In India, physical gold is considered wealth & has a significant cultural value attached to it.

 Again, as seen in a lump sum investment, the returns are inflation meeting.

-Comparatively in the long run, however, equity mutual fund proves to be a better alternative.
+Comparatively, in the long run, however, equity mutual fund proves to be a better alternative.

 As it can deliver you decent returns ranging from 12% to 15%

-This can be considered inflation-beating returns compared to the returns we get by investing in Gold.
+It can be considered inflation-beating returns compared to the returns we get by investing in Gold.

 Is Gold important in your portfolio?